seancorfield/honeysql/doc/getting-started.md

 `honey.sql.helpers` namespace: `for`, `group-by`, `partition-by`, `set`, and `update`.

+## DDL Statements

+HoneySQL 1.x did not support any DDL statements.
+It was fairly common for people to use the [nilenso/honeysql-postgres library](https://github.com/nilenso/honeysql-postgres) to get DDL support, even if they didn't need the PostgreSQL-specific extensions.
+That library does not work with HoneySQL 2.x but all of the functionality from it has been incorporated into HoneySQL now and is described in the [PostgreSQL](doc/postgresql.md) section (because that covers all of the things that the nilenso library supported and much of it was PostgreSQL-specific!).

 ## Dialects

 By default, HoneySQL operates in ANSI SQL mode but it supports